Restorative Dentistry Arlington Heights, IL

 Restorative dentistry can be essential for many patients to maintain a healthy, functional smile.
 Treatments designed to repair damaged and decayed teeth, replace missing teeth, and address bite problems enable patients to enjoy the best quality of life and feel confident in both social and professional interactions.

 Dr. Brent Engelberg, a dentist in Arlington Heights, IL, has extensive experience in restorative dentistry.
-He may be able to help you restore your teeth to full function by implementing a personal treatment plan tailored to your individual dental health and aesthetic goals.
+He may be able to help you restore your teeth to full function by developing a personalized treatment plan tailored to your dental health and aesthetic goals.

-During a dental exam and consultation, Dr. Engelberg will thoroughly evaluate your dental health, discussing personal concerns and expected results.
+During a dental exam and consultation, Dr. Engelberg will thoroughly evaluate your dental health and discuss your personal concerns and expected results.
 Restoring your smile will not only benefit your dental health but also support overall physical health and well-being.
 The state of your dental health affects overall health, and scientific studies have consistently shown the connection between poor oral health and an increased risk for cardiovascular and systemic diseases.

 Dental patient before and after restorative dentistry